 Development within the Sean Feirm Neighbourhood shall provide for residential uses only at a maximum density of circa 20 dwellings per hectare.
-The lands at the south-west corner of junction between Hazelhatch Road and Athgoe Road shall be retained in agricultural use.
-(Objective SF8)
+(Objective SF7)

 Loose forms of residential development, comprising detached and semi-detached dwellings, should only be developed within the Sean Feirm Neighbourhood in order to provide an appropriate transition with the rural hinterland.
 Dwellings should also be set back from streets edges behind front garden plots in order to create soft landscaped street edges.
 Coherent residential development to the rear of existing properties located along Main Street is encouraged.
+It is an objective of this Local Area Plan that:

 - In order to provide an appropriate transition with the rural hinterland and ensure for the provision of low density housing as an alternative to rural housing, development of the Sean Feirm Neighbourhood shall only comprise detached and semi-detached houses.
-(Objective SF9) - Residential development to the rear of existing properties located along Main Street shall be carried out in a manner that creates coherent streetscapes and connections between planned and existing streets.
+(Objective SF8) - Residential development to the rear of existing properties located along Main Street shall be carried out in a manner that creates coherent streetscapes and connections between planned and existing streets.
 This shall be demonstrated as part of all relevant planning applications.
-(Objective SF10)
+(Objective SF9)